What is a data dictionary? The main components and benefits, plus examples

 The crucial stage in constructing any valuable data assets involves grasping the use cases and establishing business rules around them.
 Essentially, your goal should be to form an information system that promotes value and reinforces the theories derived from data analysis and analytics.

-How to build a Data Dictionary
+How to create a data dictionary

 1. Understand the terminologies